 Chapter 7 bankruptcy helps people eliminate their unsecured debt making their ongoing necessary bills more affordable.
 Additionally, obtaining a discharge and getting a fresh start permits individuals to begin planning for the future.
 Once an individual is able to discharge (eliminate) their unsecured debt, they may have the ability to save money.

 Among other things, this money can be used to save for retirement, education, and traveling rather than to pay down debts that may take years to pay-off or zero out.
 The result is a lack of savings or retirement income which may lead to working well beyond the retirement age.
-To gain more information and have your particular situation evaluated please complete the free evaluation or call 877-606-1222.
+To gain more information consult an experienced bankruptcy Chapter 7 attorney in New Jersey and have your particular situation evaluated please complete the free evaluation or call (877) 606-1222.

 What is the bankruptcy process and how can I help you?

 In general, once a bankruptcy is filed, everything you own or have a claim to becomes part of the bankruptcy estate.
 The Court then appoints a trustee to administer the estate.
 The Trustee is an individual who is responsible to analyze your estate.
 The estate includes a majority of your assets and liabilities.
 The Trustee is most likely an attorney and individuals will need the assistance of an attorney to help them protect their assets against the claims of the Trustee through diligent research and effective planning.